Worms Blast: BLAST mode

-In Multiplayer mode, when standard blocks produce a chain reaction (more than 7 blocks must get destroyed), player should collect the falling fruits (every block becomes a fruit after being destroyed).
-If a player collects these fruits (7 or more) one letter of BLAST word on the bottom of the screen will get coloured.
+In Multiplayer mode, when standard blocks produce a chain reaction (more than 7 blocks must get destroyed), the player should collect the falling fruits (every block becomes a fruit after being destroyed).
+If a player collects these fruits (7 or more), one letter of the BLAST word at the bottom of the screen will become coloured.
 Each colour represents a letter: